AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 <img width="201" alt="Screenshot 2025-01-08 at 3 57 57 PM" src="https://github.com/user-attachments/assets/a6c4a56e-0b54-4afc-b78a-6ea8b0b3d0fc" />

+I further explored explored this correleations with the first 4 querys in this file [here](https://github.com/AJ-Carp/Data-Science-Job-Analysis-Project/tree/main/Project_queries) (change this link)

 ### 6. What are the top 5 companies and industries with the most layoffs per year?